ratwolfzero/hopalong_python/README_Two_Pass.md

 Two-Pass Chunked Caching

-In this variant, the first pass calculates the global extents of the trajectory, and the second pass processes the trajectory in chunks, mapping each chunk accurately to image coordinates based on the global extents.
+In this variant, the first pass calculates the extents of the trajectory, and the second pass processes the trajectory in chunks, mapping each chunk accurately to image coordinates based on the extents.
 While memory-efficient, this method involves complexity in managing chunks and the overhead of processing each chunk separately, which can make it slightly slower than the standard two-pass approach.

 ## Advantages of the Two-Pass Approach